garcia/simfile/docs/source/reading-writing.rst

 If a property isn't "known", it can still be accessed through the dict-like interface.
-In fact, simfile objects extend :code:`OrderedDict`, so you can access & manipulate their properties like a dictionary:
+In fact, simfile objects extend :code:`OrderedDict`, so you can access & manipulate their properties as a dictionary of uppercase string keys mapped to string values:

 .. doctest::